techstackmedia/software-engineering-series/README.md

    - `-`: This hyphen represents the group associated with the file.
 In this case, the group is not explicitly specified.
    - `Osagie`: This represents the group associated with the file.
 In this example, the group is `Osagie`.
    - `197610`: This indicates the file size in bytes.
 In this case, the file `README.md` is 3092 bytes.
-   - `May 25 14:28`: This represents the last modification date and time of the file.
+   - `May 25 14:28`: This represents the file's last modification date and time.
    - `README.md`: This is the name of the file.

 ### `less`